LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/docs/experiment-setup.md

 - **Reset:** Global active-high reset signal applied to initialize all modules safely.
 - **Control Signals:** System state is driven by input stimuli (`LoadTime`, `LoadAlm`, `AlarmEnable`, `Start_S`, `Stop_S`, `Reset_S`) as defined in the RTL specifications.

-> **Note:** Exact FPGA/ASIC physical synthesis constraints (Area, Power) are **N/A** for this functional verification phase.
-Physical timing analysis was not the focus of this functional verification phase.
+> Note: Physical synthesis constraints (Area, Power) and static timing analysis were not the focus of this verification stage.

 ---